photobooth-app/photobooth-docs/docs/setup/installation.md

 ### Windows

-Windows is well supported, the software is developed on a Windows system.
+Windows is supported.
 Digicamcontrol is integrated to support DSLR cameras on Windows platform.
+The Digicamcontrol is not maintained any more, so if the software fails to work in the future, the backend is removed from the app.
+Until then you can use it to use it, but it will not receive new features.

 #### Tweak system settings (Win)